-I used the Clipboard History for a couple of months with no problems whatsoever, but the last round of Windows Updates broke it.
+Question from Kyle: I used the Clipboard History for a while with no problems whatsoever, but the last round of Windows Updates broke it.

 Now when I press the Windows+V key nothing happens.
 The box with the stored Clipboard items doesn’t even pop up.